 You may even feel a bit trapped, worried that whenever you leave the house, your baby will scream for hours because dad, grandma, or any other caretaker, simply can’t offer the one thing your baby has come to expect before sleep.

 Beyond 6 months of age, babies who weigh over 8 kilos and are on 3 x solid meals in the day are able to sleep through the entire night without a need for nighttime nourishment.
-Therefore, this is the prime time to break the feed-to-sleep-association before they get older – and it becomes more challenging.
+Therefore, this is the prime time to break the feed-to-sleep association before they get older – and how to stop feeding to sleep becomes more challenging.
 If it is your preference to keep one or two feeds at night, then this definitely can be done, while teaching your baby to sleep on either side of the feeds.
 Working with an experienced Baby Sleep Consultant can give you the tools to help teach your baby how to do that.

-How To Break The Feed-To-Sleep Association With Gentle Methods
+How To Stop Feeding to Sleep and Finally Break The Feed-To-Sleep Association With Gentle Methods

 Establish a consistent bedtime routine.

 This not only sets you up to break the feed-to-sleep association, but also encourages a special bonding time for you and your baby.
 Perhaps you begin with one last feeding session, then move onto a warm bath, a little quiet play time or snuggle time, and then finish with your baby’s favourite book or a calming lullaby.
 With a dedicated nightly routine, your baby will be able to wind down from the excitement of the day, and prepare their developing mind and body for sleep.
 And don’t forget to involve your partner in the process, too!
 This parenting thing is all about teamwork.